stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-3.md

 ## Research Questions

-1. Do various apartment characteristics like number of balconies, whether pets are allowed, and air conditioning type affect the trend of the number of smoking/non-smoking apartment units from 1910 to 2020?
+1. Is there a downward or upward trend in the number non-smoking units built from 1910 to 2020?
-2. What are similar characteristics in each ward with lower number of amenities versus higher?
+2. Does the number of amenities change by ward and by smoking building type?
+Is there an interaction between smoking building type and ward on the number of amenities?

 # Exercise 1: Special Data Types